-These samples are in a trompe loeil tile pattern for no particular reason, I just cleaned up the edges being that it saved time from taping out individual pieces.
-Real tortoise shell is rarely seen in pieces larger than 6 inches on average and is usually yellow or amber in color but it is also stained to a red and even a green color.
+These samples are in a Trompe L’Oeil tile pattern for no particular reason, I just cleaned up the edges being that it saved time from taping out individual pieces.
+Real tortoiseshell is rarely seen in pieces larger than 6 inches on average and is usually yellow or amber in color but it is also stained to a red and even green color.

 For more on Tortoise shell go here

-Even though replicating some of these finishes are really not complicated for the experienced, it’s the fact that the number one rule in painted decoration is to “respect nature” and you must keep in mind of the source.
-Now I maybe wrong on this but rarely have I ever seen tortoise shell cut into squares like I have here or is it thick enough to create as deep as a V-Groove shadow which I show here in the trompe loeil.
+Even though replicating some of these finishes is really not complicated for the experienced, it’s the fact that the number one rule in painted decoration is to “respect nature” and you must keep in mind of the source.
+Now I may be wrong on this but rarely have I ever seen tortoiseshell cut into squares like I have here or is it thick enough to create as deep as a V-Groove shadow which I show here in the Trompe L’Oeil.

-The most time consuming part of these kind of finishes is the individual pieces that you must do to make it a convincing finished piece.
-The final part of this finish is not yet done on this sample which will be an over glaze or maybe even a stain.
-Because of the Pen shell inlay on the end tables and the details that are on the body of a ceiling fan, (which is next to where the niche is,) it is sometimes best to work out the final step on site rather than off site because the difference between a warm shadow and a cool shadow can have a devastating effect on your sample and you may end up having to remake the sample entirely and in today’s market time is to valuable to be spending on remaking an entire sample because the final over glaze was either to warm or to cool……as most of you seasoned artists know niche shadows can be all over the place when it comes to being warm or cool especially when your also looking at the values even with the warm colors of a
+The most time-consuming part of this kind of finishes is the individual pieces that you must do to make it a convincing finished piece.
+The final part of this finish is not yet done on this sample which will be an overglaze or maybe even a stain.
+Because of the Pen shell inlay on the end tables and the details that are on the body of a ceiling fan, (which is next to where the niche is,), it is sometimes best to work out the final step on-site rather than off-site because the difference between a warm shadow and a cool shadow can have a devastating effect on your sample and you may end up having to remake the sample entirely and in today’s market time is too valuable to be spending on remaking an entire sample because the final overglaze was either to warm or to cool……as most of you seasoned artists know niche shadows can be all over the place when it comes to being warm or cool especially when your also looking at the values even with the warm colors of a